-Brazil has more than 500 years of history, multicultural and with people of all types, it still has not managed to solve this problem of prejudice, whether religious, racial or social.
-Now, why complain about a country that is not even 200 years old that opened up to the world, and that went through several difficulties?
+Brazil has over 500 years of history, multicultural and with people of all kinds, it still hasn't managed to solve this problem of prejudice, whether religious, racial or social.
+Now, why complain about a country that is not even 200 years old that has opened up to the world, and that has gone through several difficulties?

-Paulo, a Brazilian said that as he walked the streets of Japan, people watched him, not with a look of contempt but with admiration, they smiled, greeted him.
+Paulo, a Brazilian said that when walking on the streets of Japan people watched him, not with a look of contempt but with admiration, they smiled, greeted.
 Paulo even said that Brazil has a lot to learn and grow.

 Another example that Blacks can do well in Japan was the Brazilian Roberto Casa Nova.
 In 2010 he was voted the best karaoke singer in all of Japan out of 85,000 candidates.

-Some blacks living in Japan, said they are afraid of returning to their country of origin due to racism, and said that they feel more comfortable and safe in Japan.
+Some black people living in japan, said they are afraid of returning to their country of origin due to racism, and said that they feel more comfortable and safe in Japan.

 I'm going to cite a case that happened with respect to Japan being racist against black people.
-A few years ago there was an image of a chocolate pudding called Nigga which is an English slang meaning black.
+A few years ago there was an image of a chocolate pudding called Nigga which is an English slang word for black.